 While talking to the authorities, you should provide as many details about the attack as possible.
-You can describe the features of the dog, time and location of the attack witnesses, and if possible the name and contact information of the owner.
+You can describe the features of the dog, the time and location of the attack witnesses, and if possible the name and contact information of the owner.

 Step 3: Secure The Evidence

 You should keep all the evidence of the attack handy to make sure you don’t face any issues later.
-Photos of the injury, the witnesses, proof of the ownership, medical reports and police reports are the basic things that you should collect.
+Photos of the injury, the witnesses, proof of ownership, medical reports, and police reports are the basic things that you should collect.
 You can take the help of the practitioner to get all this evidence before it becomes impossible to obtain.

 Step 4: Protect Your Rights to Compensation